 ![]() |

-Green Chopper outside of tattoo parlor in Kanchanaburi |
+Green Chopper outside of the tattoo parlor in Kanchanaburi |

 ![]() |

-Kanchanaburi side street and motorcycle with sidecar. |
+Kanchanaburi side street and a motorcycle with a sidecar. |

 ![]() |